psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 ````

-*This set of notes is still very much a work in progress, with several more ntoes to follow...*
+*This set of notes is still very much a work in progress, with several more notes to follow...*